List of Amphibia characters: Hopediah "Hop Pop" Plantar

 In season two, Hop Pop leads Anne and the Plantars to Newtopia in a "fwagon" (short for family wagon) and leaves their house under Chuck's care.
 He opts to leave the Calamity Box behind, claiming that he had a friend who was examining it.
 While on the road, Hop Pop displays a heroic attitude and further revels on his failed background as an actor, getting the chance to fulfill this dream, albeit with criminals.
 While in Newtopia, he briefly has a crisis after realizing that he is not ready for Sprig to leave him and learns from his friend Sal that he must embrace change and the future.
-Anne figures out that Hop Pop had been lying to her about the Calamity Box.
-He soon reveals to her that he had feared losing Sprig and Polly, as years ago, while he was away herons killed their parents, and he has blamed himself for being unable to protect them.
+Eventually, Anne figures out that Hop Pop had been lying to her about the Calamity Box.
+He soon reveals to her that he had feared losing Sprig and Polly, as years ago, herons killed their parents while he was away, and he has blamed himself for being unable to protect them.
 Anne forgives him for trying to hide the box and he agrees to help her continue her search for a way home.
 In "True Colors", Hop Pop accompanies Anne back to Los Angeles along with his grandkids.

 In season three, Hop Pop and his family join Anne when she is transported back to Los Angeles.
 He begins to view their time in Anne's world as important and does not want to be seen as unimportant or taking advantage of the Boonchuys.
 He is revealed to be a natural at Khon, and befriends Humphrey Westwood, an aspiring elderly actor who resembles him.
 Hop Pop eventually returns to Amphibia with Anne and his family, but along with his family end up returning to Earth when Andrias starts his invasion, during which the herons that killed his family confront him.
 With Anne's help, he overcomes this and tames them with help from Sprig and Polly.

-Following Anne saving Amphibia and her returning home alongside Sasha and Marcy, Hop Pop continues to garden, now including California Avocados.
+Following Anne saving Amphibia and her returning home alongside Sasha and Marcy, Hop Pop continues to garden and has brought some avocadoes from California to Amphibia.
 He is also shown to have settled down with Sylvia Sundew.